 There have been several cases where the construction of a proposed public course was blocked, and even some cases where a course was cancelled, taken out of the ground, and the local disc golf peasantry was sent packing.
 The feudal relationship between disc golfers and public land may be creating a sense of insecurity for many disc golf communities, which makes it difficult to plan and generate enthusiasm for the sport.

 The three feudal elements of disc golf – feudal conflicts, personal relations and territorial insecurity – are likely hampering disc golf’s growth.
 Aside from a great deal of wishful thinking, there is no scientific evidence that the sport is growing.
-In fact, I hypothesize that the total number of active disc golfers in the U.S. has declined slightly in recent years and will stagnate in the future, unless a new, well-organized, collaborative effort is taken to reverse disc golf’s feudal tendencies.
+In fact, unless a new, well-organized, collaborative effort is taken, disc golf growth in the U.S. could stagnate.

 What might such an effort look like?
 How will disc golf escape the Middle Ages?
 Can it escape?
 I’m not sure it can, but what do you think?
 Please take a minute to comment below.